margaretmf/margaretmf.github.io/poetry.md

 ## Temptation ##
 I feel this pull, this urge to covet and think this unholy thought, or feel this unholy desire.
-It, the thing, the person I think I want seems so fascinatig, alluring, enticing.
+It, the thing, the person I think I want seems so fascinating, alluring, enticing.
 I feel so drawn to it.
 It's tempting, it's seducing.
 But I don't take the bait.